niemopen/niem-naming-design-rules/ndr6-outline.md

 *Augmentation* is the NIEM mechanism allowing the author of one namespace (the *augmenting namespace*) to add a property to a class in another namespace (the *augmented namespace*).
 It is an alternative to [subclassing (see section XX)]().
 Augmentation is used when the author of a namespace wants to add a property to a class defined in a different namespace – without altering the augmented namespace.

-An augmentation object belongs to the augmenting namespace.
+An Augmentation object belongs to the augmenting namespace.
 It represents the augmentation, in terms of the augmented class, augmenting property, and the property cardinality.
 For example, the Justice domain namespace in the NIEM model has an augmentation object for `nc:PersonType`, `j:PersonIsStudentIndicator`, and cardinality 0..1.
 (See [section XX]() for the CMF and XSD representation of this object.)

 A *global augmentation* does not have an augmented class; it applies to every class in the model.
 (See [section XX]().)